Get notified of page updates

 • When daraxonrasib was used as a third-line treatment after chemotherapy, the time until cancer worsened or progressed was about just over 4 months, and overall survival was 9 months.

-Results of a second study will be presented at the American Society of Clinical Oncology 2026 annual meeting.
-This study compared daraxonrasib versus chemotherapy for second-line treatment of 4 disease.
+The second study presented at the 2026 American Society of Clinical Oncology (ASCO) annual meeting compared daraxonrasib versus chemotherapy for second-line treatment of pancreatic cancer.
+The 500 participants with previously treated mPDAC were and treated with daraxonrasib or chemotherapy.

 Most participants experienced side effects.
-About 30% had serious (grade 3) side effects.
+About 30% of participants had serious (grade 3) side effects.
 The most common were:

 • rash